RaananW/BabylonChunksFun/readme.md

 - `npm run webpack:webgpu-gltf:build` - build the project with ONLY webgpu and glTF loaders included
 - `npm run rollup:webgpu-gltf:build` - build the project with ONLY webgpu and glTF loaders included

-To server (currently only supported with webpack) change "build" with "serve" in the script name.
+To serve (currently only supported with webpack) change "build" with "serve" in the script name.
 For example `npm run webpack:webgl-gltf:serve`

 Note that if you use the webgpu version, the initial load will fail!
 That is because the initial load is configured to use WebGL. add `?engine=webgpu` to the URL to see it working.